 More focus on the Arts and PE: Though some public schools have PE and art classes, they do not take on as great of an importance as they do in private school.

 Other benefits of private schools

 Besides a better preparation for life after high school, there are other benefits to receiving an education from a private school.

 Teachers have more autonomy over what they teach, when they teach it and how they teach it.
 Teachers can more easily control the pace at which the curriculum is taught and have the ability to alter the lessons if they feel it would be better for the students.
 On the contrary, public school educators typically have to follow a strict schedule to meet specific deadlines throughout the school year.

 Class sizes are smaller.
-The average graduating class size for public schools is significantly bigger than the average graduating class size for private schools.
+The average graduating class size for public schools is significantly larger than the average graduating class size for private schools.
 Smaller class sizes lead to more intimate relationships with peers.
 It also allows for students to be better known by their teachers, which personalizes their education.

 The service is better.
 It is easier to reach faculty and staff at private schools to resolve any issues that may occur.
-This is partially because the staff are responsible for less students in private schools compared to public schools.
+This is partially because the staff are responsible for fewer students in private schools compared to public schools.

 A personalized education